Minesweeper

 What does 1-2-1 look like?

-Why the mines are always on the outside
+Why the mines sit above the 1s

 What you do with this information